shyamgj1900/tp/docs/UserGuide.md

 ### 3.5 CAP Calculator: `cap`

-The CAP calculator helps you to keep track on your CAP and set desired grades for the current semester.
+The CAP calculator helps you to keep track on your CAP and set desired grades for your modules.
 You can choose between different formats of module ([`cap mc`](#351-calculate-cap-using-modular-credit-cap-mc) or [`cap code`](#352-calculate-cap-using-module-code-cap-code)) and the respective grade to allow more command flexibility.